 They can also check their tax transcript which at times can update earlier when there are processing issues and generally provides more details via the various transcript codes and processing dates.

 Many tax filers constantly refresh and check these sites/apps and their transcript – e.g while waiting for PATH refund freeze to lift – but will be left disappointed when things don’t change as often as they would like.

 Especially for those who are used to near real time updates in today’s financial world and across social media.

 Tax refund processing goes through several stages, but status tools and transcripts only update once a day – if there is an update.
-It is not uncommon for status to remain unchanged for several days.

 However, major status updates for tax return processing and refund status for daily accounts (cycle codes 01 to 04) usually occur on Wednesdays; and major status updates on weekly (05 cycle code) accounts are generally on Saturdays.

 IRS batch processing takes place 12am to 3am (EST) – other than system outage times that occur between 12am EST and 3am EST on Mondays.